joinia/webray.com.cn/Pet-grooming-management-software/petgrooming-upload-loginimage.md

 1、Log in to the system using the default password mdkhairnar92@gmail.com: admin

-2、Upload the file and capture the package at the avatar upload location
+2、Upload the file and capture the package.

 ![image](https://github.com/joinia/webray.com.cn/blob/main/Pet-grooming-management-software/images/page2.png)